Russian tourists help Hungary spa town flourish amid crisis

 Locals have welcomed the new Russian "invasion" of tourists who fly into Sarmellek to head to the spa town Heviz, saying they have brought money, new jobs, and even boosted the moribund real estate market during a deep, economic downturn.

-While some former eastern bloc countries still resent the former overlord of ex-communist eastern Europe, residents of Heviz say the ill feelings towards Russia are long gone.
+While some former eastern block countries still resent the former overlord of ex-communist eastern Europe, residents of Heviz say the ill feelings towards Russia are long gone.

 "How could we have a problem?
 We welcome all foreigners ...
 I once learned Russian but unfortunately I have forgotten most of it," said Eva Virt, who works in a clothes shop in the town.